 You'll also need to budget for home maintenance expenses.
 One rule of thumb says homeowners should set aside 1% to 3% of their home's purchase price a year for home maintenance and repairs.
 So, if your home cost $400,000, you'd set aside at least $4,000 annually.
-(Doing preventative maintenance, however, can go a long way toward staving off expensive repairs.)
+(Doing preventive maintenance, however, can go a long way toward staving off expensive repairs.)

 Stability.
 If you’re on solid ground financially, with a stable job to support you, buying a home can be a way to lower your monthly housing costs (real talk: Owning is often cheaper than renting in some cities), gain a valuable financial asset, and, if you itemize, reap some tax benefits.

 If you're ready to commit to a home and city (and your job) for a few years, you're probably in a stable enough situation to be a homeowner.

 Lifestyle: Owning a house allows you to develop a strong relationship with a local community.
 Buying a home should align with your life goals.
 If you're starting a family soon, planting your roots in a kid-friendly neighborhood with a great school district is usually a good reason to buy a house.

 There's also something to be said about the pride of owning a home and having a place you can call yours — one that you can customize to your heart's desire.